-Big initiatives like workforce planning, working capital management, supply chain resilience and others are being viewed under very different lenses than they were just one month ago.
+Big initiatives like workforce planning, working capital management, inventory optimization, supply chain resilience and others are being viewed under very different lenses than they were just one month ago.
 For the customer I was speaking with, and many others, Covid-19 has made supply chain resilience a particularly hot topic.
 There’s a lot of specialist jargon to explain supply chain resilience but it’s essentially a product of culture, visibility and buffers.

 The Right Culture is Critical

-Culture provides the foundation for supply chain resilience just like it does for any aspect of a data-driven organization.
+Culture provides the foundation for supply chain resilience just like it does for any aspect of a data-driven business.
 The strongest companies nurture fact-driven, transparent business practices.
 Resilient leaders don’t avoid, but square up to the potential impact of market changes, competitive threats and crises - and encourage their people to do the same.
 They provide staff with clear guidance on changing business KPIs, which others may be timid to share, encouraging them to use data and apply business knowledge to prepare for different scenarios and put the front-line managers in position to truly impact the business

 On a side note, my belief in ThoughtSpot has only grown during this time.
 We’re very fortunate to have a transparent culture and data fluent leaders who share metrics from sales, marketing, product and others across the organization allowing for analysis on the front-line.
 Going beyond this, our CTO Amit Prakash, built an application to analyze COVID-19 and help us and others make informed decisions, and we’re bringing together critical datasets like John Hopkins University’s COVID dataset, social distancing effectiveness data, and demographic data to help our customers make informed decisions.